 For those that don’t know Zinc lozenges is an effective way to block coronavirus (and most other viruses) from multiplying in your throat and nasopharynx.
 Latex gloves and surgical masks can also come in handy if your employees don’t feel safe in the office without them.
 Take this opportunity to stock up on your first aid kit, as this will show your employees that you have their best interest at heart.

 While coronavirus has forced us to be more aware of pathogens, it should also galvanize you to plan for the future.
-It is this moment in time that we need to rethink how we must redesign our workspace to ensure we remain healthy yet productive.
+It is at this moment in time that we need to rethink how we must redesign our workspace to ensure we remain healthy yet productive.